Mimesis: Aristotle

-Similar to Plato's writings about mimesis, Aristotle also defined mimesis as the perfection, and imitation of nature.
+Similar to Plato's writings about mimesis, Aristotle also defined mimesis as the perfection and imitation of nature.
 Art is not only imitation but also the use of mathematical ideas and symmetry in the search for the perfect, the timeless, and contrasting being with becoming.
 Nature is full of change, decay, and cycles, but art can also search for what is everlasting and the first causes of natural phenomena.
 Aristotle wrote about the idea of four causes in nature.
 The first, the formal cause, is like a blueprint, or an immortal idea.
 The second cause is the material cause, or what a thing is made out of.
 The third cause is the efficient cause, that is, the process and the agent by which the thing is made.
 The fourth, the final cause, is the good, or the purpose and end of a thing, known as telos.

 Aristotle's Poetics is often referred to as the counterpart to this Platonic conception of poetry.
 Poetics is his treatise on the subject of mimesis.
-Aristotle was not against literature as such; he stated that human beings are mimetic beings, feeling an urge to create texts (art) that reflect and represent reality.
+Aristotle was not against literature as such; he stated that human beings are mimetic beings, feeling the urge to create texts (art) that reflect and represent reality.

 Aristotle considered it important that there be a certain distance between the work of art on the one hand and life on the other; we draw knowledge and consolation from tragedies only because they do not happen to us.
 Without this distance, tragedy could not give rise to catharsis.
 However, it is equally important that the text causes the audience to identify with the characters and the events in the text, and unless this identification occurs, it does not touch us as an audience.
 Aristotle holds that it is through "simulated representation," mimesis, that we respond to the acting on the stage, which is conveying to us what the characters feel, so that we may empathise with them in this way through the mimetic form of dramatic roleplay.
 It is the task of the dramatist to produce the tragic enactment to accomplish this empathy by means of what is taking place on stage.

 In short, catharsis can be achieved only if we see something that is both recognisable and distant.
 Aristotle argued that literature is more interesting as a means of learning than history, because history deals with specific facts that have happened, and which are contingent, whereas literature, although sometimes based on history, deals with events that could have taken place or ought to have taken place.

 Aristotle thought of drama as being "an imitation of an action" and of tragedy as "falling from a higher to a lower estate" and so being removed to a less ideal situation in more tragic circumstances than before.
 He posited the characters in tragedy as being better than the average human being, and those of comedy as being worse.

 Michael Davis, a translator and commentator of Aristotle writes: